ShannonIanthe/Wedding_Website/README.md

 - ![#A9A9A9](https://placehold.co/15x15/A9A9A9/A9A9A9.png) `#A9A9A9`
 * Simple fonts with different weights for Desktop and mobile version

-Font-Family from Google Fonts:
+2 Main Fonts from Google Fonts:
-* "Abril Fatface", cursive;
+* "Montserrat", sans-serif;
-* "Lato", sans-serif
+* 'Cormorant', serif;